hannahwaldmueller/yahtzee/README.md

 ### Let's play!

+Yahtzee is available on [http://hannahwaldmueller.github.io/yahtzee](http://hannahwaldmueller.github.io/yahtzee)

-First, run `npm install` in the root folder.
+To play to on your machine, download the code and run `npm install` in the root folder.

 Afterwards, `npm run start` runs the app in the development mode.
 You can now play on [http://localhost:3000](http://localhost:3000).